SMB vs Enterprise: Where to Focus Your Outbound Sales in 2026 for Maximum Growth

 Table: Typical sales economics for enterprise vs SMB segments (illustrative ranges).
 Enterprise deals cost far more to acquire but are much larger; SMB deals are cheaper and faster to win, yielding surprisingly strong margins and ROI when done at scale (9).

-After considering the differences, you may be asking: So, should we target SMB, mid-market, or enterprise for maximum growth in 2025?
+After considering the differences, you may be asking: So, should we target SMB, mid-market, or enterprise for maximum growth in 2026?
 The unsatisfying but honest answer is “It depends.”
 There is no one-size-fits-all – the optimal focus comes from evaluating your product, company stage, and market conditions.
-In fact, analysis of successful SaaS companies shows that each segment (SMB, mid, enterprise) can produce similar total revenues – it’s more about executing well in the segment you choose.

 Consider Your Product-Market Fit and Sales Cycle

-- Is our solution enterprise-grade or more SMB-friendly?
+• Is your product built for enterprise or SMB?
 Some products naturally lend themselves to enterprise needs (e.g. complex software that integrates with many systems, or high-end services requiring custom work).
 Others are designed for simplicity and quick onboarding, ideal for SMBs.
 If your product requires heavy customization, long implementation, or has a premium price, enterprise targets may be more realistic.
 If it’s a self-service or low-touch product, forcing it upmarket might not work – SMB/mid-market could yield faster wins.

 Actionable tip: If your current average deal size is, say, $5k and takes 30 days to close, jumping straight to targeting $500k deals will be a shock to your system.
 You might explore the mid-market as a stepping stone – e.g. target $50k deals with 3-4 month cycles to bridge the gap.